 Does the Museum have a restaurant?

-The Museum does not have a restaurant.
-However, it is only a 5 minute walk from Des Forges Street, which is renowned for its wide variety of restaurants.
-You can also bring your own lunch to eat in the visitors' lounge or the picnic area in the Museum's courtyard
+No, the museum does not have a restaurant.
+However, you will find several places to eat nearby, in downtown Trois-Rivières.
+Note that we do business with a caterer for venue rentals.
+You can also bring your own lunch to eat in the visitors' lounge or the picnic area in the Museum's courtyard.

 A visit to the Museum and the Old Prison takes about half a day.
 The ticket is valid for the entire day, so you can leave the site to have lunch and return afterward.

 The Old Prison is partially wheelchair accessible.
 While you may circulate in the hallways, you will be unable to go into the cells, because the doors in this historic building, which dates back to 1822, are too narrow.
 We have an elevator to allow access to the upper floor and access to the building through the Museum.
 However, there is no access to the cells in the basement.
 Even so, the visit is still very interesting because the guides explain prison life from the past to the present.
 The Musée POP is completely wheelchair accessible.

 How long does it take to visit the Old Prison?